 “Through a Glass Darkly: Has the Fog Lifted from the TRA of 1986, Part II, Selected Topics for Individuals,” Minnesota Society of CPAs Proceedings of the 1987 Annual Tax Conference.

-“The Place for Specialization Within Accounting Doctoral Programs,” in Issues in Accounting Doctoral Education - Proceedings of the American Accounting Association Doctoral Programs Conference, ed. by G. J. Dillon (American Accounting Association, 1984).

-“An Analysis of Recent Changes in Social Security Taxes,” Proceedings of the Second Annual West Michigan Tax Symposium, 1983.

-“Equity in the Social Security Program: Empirical Results,” Proceedings of the American Accounting Association’s Annual Meeting, Boston, 1980.

 Committee Reports

 “A Time Value of Money Approach to Bad Debts,” Tax Notes (September 5, 1988): 1075-1079.
 Report of the American Taxation Association Committee on Income Measurement.